 This notion of information inherits the problems of data, thus excluding the informed and their capability of being such.
 But there is another problem here – accepting the addition of structure and context as sufficient.
 Once they are added to data, there is information.
 But is that the case?

 To inform means to let somebody know.
 There are two things to notice here.
 The transformation of the verb to inform into the noun information changes the nature of informing as the act of bringing knowledge.
 First, it demands a new kind of distinction between information and knowledge and this is how we end up with the DIKW layering.
-And second, the act of informing is changing the state of awareness of the one who is being informed.
+And second, the act of informing is changing the state of awareness of the one who is being in-formed (the form is changed from within, based on external perturbation).
 Looking at information as informing, would be a useful reminder that it is about an event.
 And making the same announcement to the receiver will not change the already changed state of awareness.
 A more formal expression of this can be found in the second law of form: “The value of a call made again is the value of the call”, as discussed in another blog post.

 The idea of information as bringing new knowledge probably evokes associations with the popular interpretation of Claude Shannon’s notion of information as the “average amount of surprise”.
 However, the “amount of surprise” or the “information entropy” refers to a message.
 When Shannon’s information theory is considered a good source for a definition of information, one should carefully check its relevance outside the domain of telecommunications.

 Seeing information as the act of bringing knowledge is very much in line with one of the original meanings “the act of communicating knowledge to another person”, the other one being “the action of giving a form to something material”.
 In fact, the history of the concept information is very interesting, so if you are curious, check out this article by Rafael Capurro.